How eye tracking works

 Here are some frequently asked questions about eye tracking and our answers.

-How do I click?
+How do I click with eye tracking?

 - Dwell – you focus your eyes on a specific area for a predetermined number of milliseconds.